-Citrus is one of my favorite flavors, so I was excited to try these Candied Orange and Lemon Peels.
-They're easy to make and look so pretty when they're done.
-You can use whatever citrus you like.
-For this recipe I used orange peels and lemon peels, but I think that limes and grapefruit would work just as well.
+Citrus is one of my favorite flavors, so I was excited about these Candied Orange and Lemon Peels.
+They’re easy to make and look really pretty when they’re done.
+You can use whatever citrus you like!
+For this recipe I used orange peels and lemon peels, but lime and grapefruit peels would work just as well.

 Eat the candied citrus peels right from the jar, dip them in chocolate or use them to decorate cakes and cookies.
 They also make a nice addition to a holiday gift basket.

 How to Make Candied Orange and Lemon Peels

 Candied Orange and Lemon Peels pair well with chocolate, vanilla and cheesecake, and make a nice garnish for cocktails.

 This is also a great recipe for using up orange and lemon peels.